 If you’ve done keto or LCHF or you name it, you are probably aware of the amount of mad cravings, hunger, and intervention tricks that go on.

-Almost everyone I know that uses forced protocols to reduce food intake, to try and curb cravings, rides an unsustainable rollercoaster that never ends.
+Those who use forced protocols to reduce food intake, to try and curb cravings, ride an unsustainable rollercoaster that never ends.

 They never come to realize what it actually feels like to overcome metabolic dysfunction.